 Craig Cohen, MD, MPH, is a Professor in the UCSF Department of Obstetrics, Gynecology and Reproductive Sciences, and an Attending Physician at San Francisco General Hospital.
 From 2016-2022 he was the co-Director of the University of California Global Health Institute (UCGHI: www.ucghi.universityofcalifornia.edu).

-Dr. Daniel H. Lowenstein is the Executive Vice Chancellor and Provost, and the Robert B. and Ellinor Aird Professor of Neurology in the Department of Neurology at the University of California, San Francisco ( UCSF).
+Dr. Daniel H. Lowenstein is a Distinguished Professor of Neurology Education in the Department of Neurology and former Executive Vice Chancellor and Provost at the University of California, San Francisco ( UCSF).

 I am an Adjunct Professor in the Department of Microbiology and Immunology and the Director of the Microbiology Teaching Laboratory in the School of Medicine.
 I also have a joint appointment in the Department of Cell and Tissue Biology in the School of Dentistry.
 Prior to arriving at UCSF, I was a Research Associate in bacterial pathogenesis at Stanford University, Visiting Professor at Swarthmore College, and Program Director of Sciences and Technology and Instructor at Berkeley Extension.